RedElastic/reactive-stock-trader/ISSUES.md

     - `autoAcl` with gateway does not namespace the methods with a service name

-- Would like to have type alias for PortfolioId

 -  Better way to handle rendering of BigDecimal as money on API than setting

 - Clear conventions around path parameters versus request body?
 Seems reasonable to include entity ID as part of path.
 Is there a reason to favour between "/api/broker/buyStock/IBM?shares=10" vs. "/api/broker/buyStock" vs. "/api/broker/buyStock?symbol=IBM&shares=10"